-Goal Name HR-1 Rental Housing - New Construction / Rehab 13 Goal Funds will be used for new construction or rehabilitation of existing rental housing in order Description to address the shortage of affordable rental units for low-income families.
-Goal Name HR-2 Tenant Based Rental Assistance The Tenant Based Rental Assistance program will assist very low- and low-income families by subsidizing their rent payments, making housing more affordable to those households.
-For PY2020, the County of Kauai intends to utilize its current HOME program 14 Goal income for TBRA to assist up to 30 homeless families, with preference to homeless families 17 Description with minor children, homeless families who are victims of domestic violence, homeless who Description are elderly singles (62 years of age or older) and homeless who are single females, for up to 24 months.
-The County of Hawaii does not anticipate receiving program income in PY2020 but, if received, intends to use program income to assist up to two low- or very low-income households with TBRA to subsidize their rent payments.
-Goal Name HR-3 Rental Housing SpN - New Construction/Rehab 15 Goal Funds will be used for new construction or rehabilitation of existing rental housing to Description address the shortage of affordable rental units for special needs populations.
-Goal Name H-1 Transitional Housing Units 16 Goal Develop (new construction or rehabilitation of existing buildings) new transitional housing 10 Description units to strengthen communities and address the shortage of rental units available to • support homeless or victims of domestic violence with transitional housing needs.
-Goal Name HO-1 For Sale Housing - New Construction / Rehab.
-17 Goal New construction or acquisition / rehabilitation of existing affordable for-sale housing to Description address the shortage of affordable for-sale inventory.
-Goal Name HO-2 For Sale Housing - Self Help Building Method 18 Goal To increase affordable homeownership opportunities, funds will be provided to carry out Description activities that produce affordable housing using a self-help building method.
-Goal Name HO-3 Homebuyer Financing 19 Goal Funds will be used to provide downpayment / closing cost assistance or primary / gap loans Description through the county homebuyer loan programs.
-Goal Name HR-4 HTF Rental Housing New Construction/Acq/Rehab 20 Goal National Rental Housing Trust Funds will be used to produce or preserve rental housing to Description address the shortage of affordable rental units for extremely low-income families with incomes at or below 30% AMI.
-Goal Name HA-1 Administration HOME and HTF funds will be used to carry out high standards of ethics, management and 21 Goal accountability.
-Effective program administration will be provided by the State, and the Description Counties as HOME State Recipients and HTF Subgrantees.
-Entities receiving HOME, HTF, 5561.
-61.011 ESG and HOPWA will affirmatively further fair housing to ensure equal opportunities in housing.
+10 Goal Name HP-10 Coordinated Entry System Goal A Coordinated Entry System (CES), including case conferencing, will be utilized streamline Description and prioritize connections to housing resources for individuals experiencing homelessness.
+Agencies funded by ESG and HOPWA will utilize VI-SPDAT, a common triage tool to ensure those with greatest needs are prioritized for assistance.
+11 Goal Name HP-11 Administration Goal Administrative funds will be utilized to ensure the appropriate, effective and efficient use Description of ESG and HOPWA funds.
+12 Goal Name HP-12 Homeless Management Information System Goal Funding for the administration and operation of the Homeless Management Information Description System (HMIS).
+13 Goal Name HR-1 Rental Housing - New Construction / Rehab Goal Funds will be used for new construction or rehabilitation of existing rental housing in order Description to address the shortage of affordable rental units for low-income families.
+14 Goal Name HR-2 Tenant Based Rental Assistance Goal The Tenant Based Rental Assistance program will assist very low- and low-income families Description by subsidizing their rent payments.
+15 Goal Name HR-3 Rental Housing SpN - New Construction/Rehab Goal Funds will be used for new construction or rehabilitation of existing rental housing to Description address the shortage of affordable rental units for special needs populations.
+16 Goal Name H-1 Transitional Housing Units Goal Develop (new construction or rehabilitation of existing buildings) new transitional housing Description units to strengthen communities and address the shortage of rental units available to support homeless or victims of domestic violence with transitional housing needs.
+17 Goal Name HO-1 For Sale Housing - New Construction / Rehab.
+Goal New construction or acquisition / rehabilitation of existing affordable for-sale housing to Description address the shortage of affordable for-sale inventory.
+18 Goal Name HO-2 For Sale Housing - Self Help Building Method Goal To increase affordable homeownership opportunities, funds will be provided to carry out Description activities that produce affordable housing using a self-help building method.
+19 Goal Name HO-3 Homebuyer Financing Goal Funds will be used to provide downpayment / closing cost assistance or primary / gap loans Description through the county homebuyer loan programs.
+20 Goal Name HR-4 HTF Rental Housing New Construction/Acq/Rehab Goal National Rental Housing Trust Funds will be used to produce or preserve rental housing to Description address the shortage of affordable rental units for extremely low-income families with incomes at or below 30% AMI.
+21 Cool Name LIA 1 Administration 21 Goal Name HA-1 Administration Goal HOME and HTF funds will be used to carry out high standards of ethics, management and Description accountability.
+Effective program administration will be provided by the State, and the Counties as HOME State Recipients and HTF Subgrantees.
+Entities receiving HOME, HTF, ESG and HOPWA will affirmatively further fair housing to ensure equal opportunities in housing 1 housing.